experimental-software/logbook-dart/README.md

 **Linux**

+The Logbook desktop app is distributed as [AppImage](https://appimage.org).
+AppImages depend on FUSE 2.
+See [AppImageKit/wiki/FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE) for setup instructions.

-Go to the latest GitHub release and download the AppImage file:
+After making sure that FUSE 2 is installed, go to the latest GitHub release and download the AppImage file:

 https://github.com/experimental-software/logbook/releases/latest

 Then make the AppImage file executeable and run it: